CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.15.5

 - updated czt nexus bridge extension. (download from github --> v0.3.0)
 - updated the install unrar step during setup.
-Users can now install unrar.exe anyhwere on their pc.
+  - users can now install unrar.exe anyhwere on their pc.
+  - you can use the install unrar button to auto detect or use 'set path' to manually set the path.
+  - alternatively you can paste the path to unrar.exe into the entry and it will save.
 - new mod downloads will inherit the file name instead of the page name upon initial download. (useful when a mod has multiple options)
 - currently installed mods will be preselected when downloading mods in-app that have multiple options.
   - you can still choose a different version if you wish.